Pianos made by: Grotrian Piano Company GmbH, Braunschweig, Germany; and Parsons Music, Hong Kong

 Friedrich Grotrian was born in 1803 in Schöningen, Germany, and as a young man lived in Moscow, where he ran a music business and was associated with piano manufacturing.
 Later in his life he teamed up with C.F.
 Theodor Steinweg, son of Heinrich Steinweg, to build pianos.
 Heinrich had emigrated to the U.S. about 1850, soon to establish the firm of Steinway & Sons.
 Theodor followed in 1865, selling his share in the partnership to Wilhelm Grotrian, son of Friedrich, who had died in 1860.
 Thereafter, the firm became known as Grotrian-Steinweg.
 (In a legal settlement with Steinway & Sons, Grotrian-Steinweg agreed to use only the name Grotrian on pianos sold in North America.)
 Even as early as the 1860s, Grotrian pianos were well known and highly respected throughout Europe.
 Each successive generation of the Grotrian family maintained the company’s high standards and furthered the technical development of the instrument.

 In 2015, a majority interest in the Grotrian Piano Co. was purchased by Parsons Music Group, a Hong Kong–based piano manufacturer.
 Grotrian says that all pianos bearing its name will continue to be made in Braunschweig, Germany, and that the Parsons investment will be used to expand manufacturing capacity to better serve the burgeoning Asian piano market.
-A member of the sixth generation of the Grotrian family is also a shareholder, and will continue to participate in managing the company, as will the current CEO, who has been in that position for 18 years.
+A member of the sixth generation of the Grotrian family is a shareholder, and will continue to participate in managing the company.

-TThe treble of Grotrian pianos has extraordinary sustaining characteristics.
+The treble of Grotrian pianos has extraordinary sustaining characteristics.
 It also has a pronounced sound of attack, subtle and delicate.
 The tenor is darker than many other brands.
 The bass can be powerful, but without stridency.
 Overall, Grotrian pianos have a unique, expressive sound and are a pleasure to play.
-Over the years, many well-known pianists have endorsed or expressed appreciation for Grotrian pianos.
+Over the years, many European royal families have appointed Grotrian to supply pianos to the court, and many well-known pianists have endorsed or expressed appreciation for Grotrian pianos.

 Warranty: 5 years, parts and labor, transferable to future owners.